Make an inquiry

 Both are important.
 Both are needed to get the full picture.

-Myth 5: Profits equal cash flow
+Myth 5: Profits are equal to cash flow

 Having a profit does not automatically mean that you have enough money in the till.
 Cash flow management is just as important as profit.